 All these nutritional challenges mean it’s a good choice to modify your senior horse’s diet.

 How?
-Fortunately, feed companies—including our own here at West Feeds—produce specially-formulated feeds which meet the needs of older horses.
+Fortunately, feed companies—including our own here at West Feeds—produce a specially-formulated senior horse feed that meets the needs of older horses.

 For example, senior horse feeds are made so that even horses with dental damage can chew them easily.
 Senior horse feeds also tend to be high in protein or fat, which makes up for the increased difficulty an older horse’s digestive system has in absorbing these vital nutrients.
 Because fat is particularly high in energy, you can make up for the lack of calories being absorbed by providing your senior horses with more fat in their diet.